 The Prosthesis and its Filling

-There are other fillings on the market but they are not used at Beclinic (liquid silicone gel, saline solution, solution containing sugar or other organic matters, and so on).
+- There are other fillings on the market (liquid silicone gel, saline solution, solution containing sugar or other organic matters, and so on).

 Risk of Cocci Formation

-The mammary prostheses that present the lowest risk of coccus formation are the coarse ones that are filled with cohesive gel.
+- The mammary prostheses that present the lowest risk of coccus formation are the micro-textured ones that are filled with cohesive gel.
 It is particularly for this reason that this is the type of mammary implant that Beclinic prefers.